dustinwhisman/spacedoor/src/how-to-play/index.md

   ### What You Need To Know

-  The Keeper should be familiar with all the rules and the sort of situations that each stat is used for.
+  The GM should be familiar with all the rules and the sort of situations that each stat is used for.
 They should also read the recommendations for creating scenarios.
 This system is fairly light on rules, so even surface-level familiarity should be enough to get started.

   Players should read the descriptions of the classes that interest them, then choose one to play as.
 As a general rule, there should only be one player of a